marcoevang/camilladsp-setrate/README.md

 This tool performs two useful tasks:
 1. **_camilladsp-setrate_ automatically updates the sample rate of CamillaDSP when the sample rate of the audio stream being captured changes.**

 This is obtained by subscribing to Alsa events, reading the current sample rate when it changes, and updating CamillaDSP configuration.
-To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued via websocket.
+To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
 Finally, the updated configuration is flushed to the DSP with the command `SetConfig` .

 This part of the project is inspired by `pavhofman`'s [gaudio_ctl](https://github.com/pavhofman/gaudio_ctl)